| |

 the year immediately preceding the date of importation into the United States.

 Shipping time may not be included in the computation of the one year in use.
+Items such as wearing apparel, jewelry, photographic

 equipment, tape recorders, stereo components, vehicles, consumable articles,

+etc., cannot be passed free of duty as household effects.
 Non-residents entering the United States are subject to the same basic

 principles as a returning resident, specifically as applies to the one year of

+possession of articles prior to entry.
 To assist you in complying with U.S. Government requirements, Atlas Van

 Lines International provides the following instructions and information for